T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 -------------------

 QFQ Forms might be configured for up to 5 different languages.
 Per language there is one extra field in the *Form editor*.
-Which field represents which language is configured in `config.qfq.ini`_.
+Which field represents which language is configured in configuration_.

 * The Typo3 installation needs to be configured to handle different languages - this is independet of QFQ and not covered here.
 QFQ will use the Typo3 internal variable 'pageLanguage', which typically correlates to the URL parameter 'L' in the URL.
-* In `config.qfq.ini`_ the Typo3 language index (value of 'L') and a language label have to be configured for each language.
+* In configuration_ the Typo3 language index (value of 'L') and a language label have to be configured for each language.
   Only than, the additional language fields in the *Form editor* will be shown.

 Example